mbarley333/interfaces_and_assertions/README.md

-# using interfaces and assertions
+# using interfaces and assertions in Go

 WARNING: this a write up on using interfaces and assertions.
 The scenario below is covered a different way by official go code that was discovered upon closer review.
 The main point is how to use interfaces and type assertions to solve a problem.